RedEdge967/RedEdge967/README.md

 </p>

 ### 👉 About me
 > I am Chandula Janith.
 I am 12 years old.
 I am a Grade 7 student in Sri Lanka.
 I'm eager to learn and create softwares, games and websites.
-Feel free to send [emails](mailto:janithc967@gmail.com) to me.
+If you like my Mini-Projects show 💕 by 🌟 and follow me to get in touch with my future projects

 - 🌱 I'm currently learning: `HTML5` , `CSS3` , `Javascript` , `Python` , `Java` , `C` , `C++` , `SCSS`
 - 🤔 I'm looking to `collabrate` with `other Developers` in `Github`